wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 > Staying in place in the security race will render your organization vulnerable.
 If you are in an acceptable shape today, a year from now you are not.

 What can an organization do to tackle these challenges, to identify weaknesses and highlight areas for investment to actively protect the business?

-What can an organization do to test the response capabilities and disaster recovery plans and incident response procedures?

-# Creating effective defense to withstand real world adversaries

-Consider patching.
-Organizations strive towards patching infrastructure regularly, depending on the scale and size this can be a complex task and there is the risk of a patch breaking critical production infrastructure.
-Some organizations are very conservative in rolling out patches.

-Rather than applying them immediately patches undergo intense testing before being applied.

-Sometimes systems stay unpatched for months, often years.

-There are also unknown vulnerabilities - unknown to the public and software vendors.
-Advanced adversaries and nation states leverage such unknown vulnerabilities to breach corporations.

-And in fact, it turns out that some of the nation states are themselves not as skilled in protecting their infrastructure exploit code effectively, so at times these weapons become accessible to the public.

-This for instance happened with the Shadow Brokers leak that included the information that was the basis of the WannaCry ransomware discussed earlier.
+How can it be measured?

 # The immune system of your organization